The reason I decided to write this article is that I was on Pinterest and I noticed that one of the ads I saw said one dollar for their opportunity.

 Service that is free tends to be services that have a free trial period or free level.
 Those services tend to want to show you exactly what you will get before you invest money.

-In my book, that is a pretty bold move for a business owner to do because the service has to be valuable at the free level for people to make the next step and that is a payment.
+In my book, that is a pretty bold move for a business owner to do because the service has to be valuable at the free level for people to take the next step and that is a payment.

 To give you an example, when I heard about the free training at Wealthy Affiliate, I probably wouldn’t even consider it because prior to Wealthy Affiliate I tried building a website before.